 About

-Nafisa Nipun Tanjeem (she/her) is a teacher, researcher, writer, and activist.
+Nafisa Nipun Tanjeem (she/her) is an educator, researcher, writer, and activist.
 Currently, she works as an Associate Professor in the Department of Interdisciplinary Studies at Worcester State University in Massachusetts, United States.

 Research and Teaching Interests